elricstorm/rails-for-windows/README.md

 of absolute frustration.
 The goal for this project is to provide you as much information as possible about Windows, Ruby, Rails, virtual development, package management, and more.

+### Why use Windows when...

+    Linux has apt-get for package management

+Windows has NuGet, Chocolatey, Boxstarter, and a host of other package management configurations.
+Chocolatey is the equivallent of apt-get for windows.
+Boxstarter, coupled with chocolately, allows you to do remote installations, automate installs from the web, network shares, usb keys, or locally.
+It even has reboot resiliency with administrative rights from start to finish.
+The NuGet software that helps us to achieve package management is also <i>open source</i>.

 DOCUMENTATION BEING UPDATED DAILY
 ==================================